Tips for Clean Eating During the Holidays

 Before embarking on the challenge, make sure you have lined up some enjoyable alternatives so you don’t feel as if you’re missing out.
 Use yummy spices like cinnamon or nutmeg to add flavor to sweet dishes without sugar, and stock up on your favorite fruits.

 Instead of alcohol, try healthy alternatives like kombucha, soda with fresh fruit, or even a virgin Bloody Mary.
+And, if you do overindulge in alcohol over the holidays, see my list of the best foods that cleanse the liver.

 For additional support, try my Sugar-Free Challenge mini-course.